Mrekyle/ci-project-1/README.md

 During the development of the website HMTL, CSS, Github and Gitpod were the main technologies that were used to build, develop and deploy the website.

+- HTML - Used to build the basic blocks and structure of the website
+- CSS - Used to add styling to the website to give it an appealing look to the user
+- Github - Used for version control, allowing the progress of the project to stay on track and progress
+- Gitpod - Used as a virtual development space, allowing development anywhere anytime
+- Github Pages - Used to deploy the project as a live website for all to see and use

 ## Site Testing

 Over the period of development the website went under multiple different periods of testing to get the right look, fit and feel for the intended user.

 Once development had finished the website was put through W3C html Validator, Jigsaw CSS validator and Lighthouse Performance Validator on google chrome.

+During the course of the development of the website I also performed manual testing myself such as

+- Checking the responsive design on different devices
+- Checking all the navigation links work
+- Checking all the external links go to where they say they go.
+Ensuring they open in a seperate tab
+- Ensuring all images have an 'alt' or 'title' attribute incase of error
+- Ensuring the video links correctly on multiple different devices.
+- Ensuring the contact form goes to the correct place (Love running form dump)
+- Ensuring the contact form doesnt let the user submit without filling out the required and correct intended information

 ### CSS